benem3000/mcspatched/README.md

 # !DO NOT USE YET UNTIL THIS COMMENT IS REMOVED!

-This repository provides a pre-compiled, toggleable kernel module (mac80211-kmod) for Bazzite and Fedora Atomic desktops.
-It bypasses basic MCS set validation to resolve Wi-Fi connectivity issues with certain 4x4 access points, such as specific Comcast or Xfinity routers.
+This repository provides a pre-compiled, toggleable kernel module for Bazzite and Fedora Atomic desktops.
+It bypasses basic MCS set validation to resolve Wi-Fi connectivity issues with certain 4x4 access points, such as newer Comcast gateways (XB7+).

-The included GitHub Actions workflow automatically compiles the module against the latest kernel used by Bazzite, signs it for Secure Boot, and packages it natively into a custom Bazzite image.
-To ensure system stability, the patch is disabled by default and must be explicitly enabled by the user after installation.
+The patch is disabled by default and must be explicitly enabled after installation.

 ## Installation

-To ensure your system properly imports the signing keys and policies, this is a two-step rebase process.
+To ensure your system properly imports the signing keys and policies, there is a two-step rebase process.

 ### 1. Rebase to the Unsigned Image & Stage MOK
 _Commands given are used in your terminal (Ctrl+Alt+T)_